 from the 5-year ACS for all geographies down to the block group level

-the 5-year ACS with the argument survey = "acs5"
+the 5-year ACS with the argument survey = "acs5", but

 ACS data differ from decennial Census data as they are based on an